OTU-Centre-for-SMRs/gnat/doc/content/about/equations.md

 [!eqref](nte_wf), [!eqref](nte_bc_wf_r), and [!eqref](nte_bc_wf_i).
 The scattering kernel is expanded in Legendre polynomials to yield a spherical harmonics representation for anisotropic scattering.
 These methods are discussed in the [angular approach section](angular_approach.md).

+[!eqref](nte_wf) is known to be numerically unstable when solved using the finite element method, and therefore must be artificially stabilized.
+This is accomplished with two different options.
+The first is the self-adjoint angular flux (SAAF) method.
+The second is the upwinding method with discontinuous finite elements.
+Both of these approaches are discussed in the [stabilization section](stabilization.md).

 ## Mass Transport and Activation